Basti2502/Makrokeypad/README.md

 Please install python.exe
 (https://www.python.org/ftp/python/3.9.5/python-3.9.5-amd64.exe)

+make sure you have installed the requiered libarys (Adafruit_HID) on your cicutpy.

+Download the Folder "gen" and put it in the Download folder.

 Run file "Step 1"

 Type in your Keycodes

-press save
+Press save

-close the windows
+Close the Windows

 Run file "Step 2"

-Congratulation
+Congratulation!!!
 you have generated the final file "code.py"

-copy the file "code.py" to your circutpy file
+copy the file "code.py" to your circutpy

 plug your pi in and out